 The Milgard window firm actually set a version of smart switchable privacy glass dividers to manufacturing for customer windows.
 The windows appeared to be well received but Milgard has been made to abandon production due to technology failures leading to an unacceptable rate of recurrence and basic dissatisfaction of customers using the item.
-They have abandoned the idea for today in favour of a car tinting window technology that’s still under development.
+They have abandoned the idea for today in favor of a car tinting window technology that’s still under development.

 Other window companies also have had similar experiences with switchable privacy glass.
 However, the notion is not dead actually it’s had a current revival at Indiana university where the biggest switchable privacy glass job ever undertaken was finish on the Health Information and Transitional Sciences Building using SPD light control film made by Hitachi.

 Though this again is a commercial program for a new technology it talks of trust for future consumer window products.
-Generally, new technologies that arrive at the consumer market place are proven in the commercial arena.
+Generally, new technologies that arrive at the consumer marketplace are proven in the commercial arena.

 A lot of what were once thought of as”space-age” window technology has come to become realities, but not many of them have become consumer affordable realities yet, and I stress the word yet.

 For more detailed manuals and advice about this topic, please see Parletts Expressions.